-There is every reason to believe that the bargaining power of the eastern candidates will similarly improve once they become full members, and there is little reason to doubt that they will use it.
+reason to doubt that they will use it.
 Indeed, the veto threat is in many ways likely to be greater than in the past.
 The next twelve prospective new members are highly diverse, but they are also numerous and almost certain to agree that any financial advantages old members enjoy over them should be reversed.
 If they join forces, they will collectively have the ability to block unanimous votes, such as those on budgetary matters.
 Given that it will be difficult for the EU to settle the budget for 2007 onwards prior to enlargement, the candidates will already be full members by the time the EU starts the next epic round of budgetary negotiations.
-Moreover, they will also be able to block votes by qualified majority (108/345 = 31 percent) in a quite unprecedented fashion-a reflection of the radical overrepresentation of smaller countries in the EU system.
-(If fewer new members enter in the first round, this threat of course recedes.)
+Moreover, they will also be able to block votes by Qualified Majority (108/345 = 31%) in a quite unprecedented fashion-a reflection of the radical overrepresentation of smaller countries in the EU system.
 The long transition periods and unequal benefits currently being imposed on the applicant countries have instructed them that only by playing tough in EU bargaining can they get a better deal, just as they learned in the 1990s that only full membership would give them full access to the EU market.
 For all these reasons, new members are nearly certain to deploy their voting power in an effort to secure a greater share of EU spending.
-In the next section, we consider to what extent they will succeed.
+In the next section we consider to what extent they will succeed.

-Consequences for the European Union as a whole
+III.
+Consequences for the European Union as a Whole

-The conventional view is that the increase in the number of member states and the greater diversity of their views will not only create pressure for financial transfers, as we have just seen, it will also trigger breakdown or gridlock in the EU's decision-making process.
-The proper answer to this threat, many maintain, is more extensive use of qualified majority voting.
-While the precise level of transfer payments is difficult to predict, we argue in this section that wholesale pessimism about the viability of EU decision making with up to twenty-seven diverse members greatly exaggerates the pitfalls ahead.
+The conventional view is that the increase in the number of member states and the greater diversity of their views will not only create pressure for financial transfers, but will cause a breakdown or gridlock in the EU's decision-making process.
+The proper answer, many maintain, is more qualified majority voting (QMV).30 While the precise level of transfer payments is difficult to predict, we argue in this section that wholesale pessimism about the viability of EU decision-making with up to 27 diverse members is greatly exaggerated.